bouassaba/horoscope/README.md

 To start, choose a zodiac sign from the left sidebar, the sidebar can be collapsed or expanded by clicking the rectangular button near the logo.

 Once you choose a zodiac sign, a default page for the sign will be displayed.
-For example, for scorpio the URL will be [/article/scorpio](https://tryhoroscope.vercel.app/article/scorpio), this page automatically picks the latest prediction date available for that sign.
+For example, for Scorpio the URL will be [/article/scorpio](https://tryhoroscope.vercel.app/article/scorpio), this page automatically picks the latest prediction date available for that sign.

- To change the date, click the calendar button on the header, then choose a date, the URL will be something like: [/article/scorpio/2024-12-18](https://tryhoroscope.vercel.app/article/scorpio/2024-12-18), if the predictions for that date are not available, you will be redirected to [/article/not-found](https://tryhoroscope.vercel.app/article/not-found) page that tells you: *"The stars kept this a secret."* :)
+ To change the date, click the calendar button on the header, then choose a date, the URL will be something like: [/article/scorpio/2024-12-18](https://tryhoroscope.vercel.app/article/scorpio/2024-12-18), if the predictions for that date are not available, you will be redirected to [/article/not-found](https://tryhoroscope.vercel.app/article/not-found) page that tells you: *"The stars are keeping this a secret."* :)

 By default, the app will detect the language of your browser, but you can change that by clicking the language dropdown on the header, currently English and German are supported.